dirttop/Games-API/docs/README.md

 ### Authentication

 To access the Games-API endpoints a valid authentication key must be presented.
-Include the following key in your HTTP request header as a key/value pair:
+The key must be included in the HTTP request header as a key/value pair.

-> **Key: BOwOKpAMg6Za**
+Access to the API is currently unavailable publically.
+Any materials presented in the documentation containing a key present an outdated Secret.

 ## Game Parameters
 > Every game object contains the following JSON parameters, with only Title and SteamAppID being required fields.